 If you are submitting a website, please fill out the digital component submission form so the library can archive it.
-Because there is no single authoritative method of archiving and preserving a website, the library uses two methods of preservation:
+Because there is no single authoritative method of archiving and preserving a website, the library uses multiple methods of preservation:

 If you are submitting supplemental files (still images, etc.) independent of a website (as opposed to embedded on a website), please consult this list of recommended formats for archiving (more info).
 During the deposit process to Academic Works you will be provided with an opportunity to upload supplemental files.
 If you are submitting numerous supplemental files, please combine them into one .zip or .tar file.